-The Library Faculty Association and the dean of University Libraries have developed procedures for probationary appointment, Continued Appointment, and promotion for faculty of the University Libraries, including evaluative criteria, to instill the highest professional standards in the University Libraries faculty.
-These procedures are contained in Procedures on Promotion and Continued Appointment: University Libraries.
+The Library Faculty Association and the dean of University Libraries have developed procedures for probationary appointment, continued appointment, and promotion for faculty of the University Libraries, including evaluative criteria for promotion and continued appointment, to instill the highest professional standards in the University Libraries faculty.
+These procedures are contained in Procedures on Promotion and Continued Appointment in University Libraries.

-The University Promotion and Continued Appointment Committee reviews recommendations for Continued Appointment and for promotion in rank above the level of assistant professor and makes recommendations to the provost.
+Information on promotion and continued appointment is available at Promotion and Tenure.
+The University Promotion and Continued Appointment Committee reviews and makes recommendations to the provost.

 The University Promotion and Continued Appointment Committee is comprised of representatives from the libraries and colleges who serve in staggered terms.
-The schedule of these appointments can be found on the Provost's website.
+The schedule of these appointments can be found on the provost's Promotion & Tenure page.